Jump to content

 So, the company has counterattacked and introduced healthier, more natural options such as fruit and plenty of salads (like the side salad, grilled or crispy chicken salad).

-Originally red, the brand’s colour has also changed depending on the country
+Originally red, the brand’s colour has been localised

 While red remains dominant in most English-speaking countries, it has been modified and adapted to suit various cultural preferences.
 In several European countries (such as Spain, Switzerland and Italy), the brand’s colour shifted to green once the company began promoting fresher and healthier products.